msooseth/reentrancy-attack/README.md

 8. Call getFunds on Attacker.
 Should show 0.
 The attacker has 0 funds currently.
 9. Call withdrawFunds on Attacker.
 This is the attack.
 10. Call getFunds on Attacker.
 Should show 1600 -- 4x what the Attacker deposited!
+11. Delete both deployed contracts.
+Re-deploy both, but this time, build & deploy the UpdatedFundRaiser
+12. Add funds to both, and try to drain via attack.
+The attack should fail.

 ## Disclaimer
 Use this repo for the purpose of study.